 Use Tools to Observe User Experience

 Once you understand the importance of UX, you may use tools such as Hotjar and FullStory to observe and analyze user experience on your website.
 These resources give you the ability to monitor and assess user activity on regular and mobile websites alike.
-They give you insight into aspects such as the pages they visit, how much time they spend on any given page, the videos they watch, and how they navigate through the website until they perform the desired action (make a purchase, subscribe to a newsletter, submit a form, or make a donation).
+They give you insight into aspects such as the pages users visit, how much time they spend on any given page, the videos they watch, and how they navigate through the website until they perform the desired action (purchase a product, subscribe to a newsletter, submit a form, or make a donation).

 Conclusion

-There is no disputing the importance of user experience in web design, given that people now turn online in various scenarios.
-They might turn to the internet to make a purchase, to check reviews of products or services they would rather buy through brick-and-mortar establishments, or simply to look for some information.
+There is no disputing the importance of user experience in web design, given that people now get online in various scenarios.
+For instance, they might turn to the internet to make a purchase, to check reviews of products or services they would rather buy through brick-and-mortar establishments, or simply to look for some information.

-No matter what the scenario, if people are not happy with their online user experience, they are bound to look for alternatives.
-If they, on the other hand, have a favorable experience, the likelihood of their becoming or remaining your customers increases manifold.
-Fortunately, working with a good team of UX designers and developers ensures that your target audience is not left wanting for a better user experience.
+No matter what the scenario, if people are not happy with their user experience, they are bound to look for alternatives.
+On the other hand, if they have a favorable experience, the likelihood of their becoming or remaining your customers increases manifold.
+Fortunately, working with a good web design company ensures that your target audience is not left wanting for a better user experience.